forgejo-dev/infrastructure-as-code/README.md

     - Replace the dummy values with the real ones
 - Copy `vars/backup.yml.example` to `vars/backup.yml`
     - Replace the dummy values with the real ones
+- Copy `forgejo-actions-runner.yml.example` to `forgejo-actions-runner.yml`
+    - Replace the dummy values with the real ones

 ## Terraform